visiuun/VIS-Cypher/SECURITY.md

 By reporting a vulnerability, you understand and agree that VIS-Cipher Advanced is a demonstration project and not intended for production use.
 You acknowledge that any fixes provided are for educational purposes and do not constitute a guarantee of security for real-world applications.

 **Thank you for helping us improve VIS-Cipher Advanced as an educational resource!**

----

-**Remember to replace `[Current Date - e.g., October 26, 2023]` with the actual date when you create this `SECURITY.md` file.**

-This `SECURITY.md` file clearly sets expectations for users, emphasizing that VIS-Cipher Advanced is a demonstration and not a production security solution, while still providing a process for reporting vulnerabilities for educational improvement.